camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-templates.md

 ## Inbound boundary event Connector templates

-You can, for example, allow the user to model and configure the following **HTTP Webhook Connector** for boundary event by providing a simple JSON configuration:
+You can, for example, allow the user to model and configure the following **HTTP webhook Connector** for boundary events by providing a simple JSON configuration:

 <Tabs groupId="connectorTemplateInbound" defaultValue="process" values={